partials-dev/trello-setlist/README.md

 This is a simple, lightweight Chrome extension for extending Trello's functionality.
 It's intended for use in making concert setlists, but it could certainly find use elsewhere.

 ##### Features Finished:
-- None so far
+- Copy plaintext list to clipboard

 ##### Features in Progress:
-- Copy plaintext list to clipboard
+- Share to... (i.e. slack)